-The experimental psychology program offers three PhD concentrations:
+The experimental psychology program area offers three PhD subareas:

 The goals of the program are to prepare students in the academic skills that will allow them to be researchers, college-level teachers, and program directors.

 Students are admitted to study in one of the three subareas to work with a specific faculty member who serves as the student’s research mentor.
 Each subarea offers a broad background in psychology, in-depth study of research methodology and statistics, and advanced coursework in the subarea.
 Additionally, each subarea offers a weekly brown-bag research seminar, guided teaching experience, and a collegial atmosphere in which to study.
 All students receive funding for at least four years.

 The application deadline is December 1.

 The following pages offer additional information about the experimental psychology program: